-- 1. Leave the appliance to cool down. - 2.
-Remove the worst dirt from the cooking compartment immediately and wipe away moisture from the cooking compartment floor. - 3.
-If necessary, press the 1 On/Off button to switch on the appliance. - 4.
-Touch the Menu field.
+- 1. Leave the appliance to cool down. - Remove the worst dirt from the cooking compartment immediately and wipe away moisture from the cooking compartment floor. - 3.
+If necessary, press the 1 On/Off button to switch on the appliance. - Touch the menu field.
+The options for selecting an operating mode are displayed. - 5.
+Touch the "Drying" text field.